What does a Cat Flea Look Like

 The adult cat flea is only one of the forms a flea can take.
 If you have adult fleas you most certainly have flea eggs, flea larvae, flea dirt, and flea pupa.
 These other forms are difficult to see and usually hidden in the bedding or carpets.

 The cat flea is not restricted to cats but is the most common flea that bites dogs in North America.
-Raccoons, skunks, coyotes, opossums can all be bitten by cat fleas.
+Raccoons, mice and rats, skunks, coyotes, opossums can all be bitten by cat fleas.

 The Dog Flea, Ctenocephalides canis, is less common but is almost indistinguishable by eye from the cat flea.
 It can be found on cats as well as on dogs and other animals.
 Since treatment is similar for both kinds of fleas exact identification is not relevant.
 Treatment of dogs or cats differ because cats are much more likely to get easily poisoned than dogs are.
 Never use dog flea medicine on cats.

 Flea combs are not very useful in ridding cats and dogs from fleas because you simply can't catch enough to make a difference, but they can be useful when checking if the cat or dog has fleas.
 Flea combs can also be very useful if you are bathing your pet and the fleas are congregating on the head.
 You can then use the comb to remove the fleas.

 I took these flea photos using a microscope and a small camera.
 It represents 3 different fleas I caught on my cats.
 One of the fleas I caught I put in the freezer hoping to kill it.
 When I took it out a week later it started to wake up, as it thawed, much to my surprise.
 They are tough!
 The video is of this flea as it starts to warm up.
 Eventually it got too fast to photograph as it started jumping.
 The video show the live flea slowly waking up.